gsuarezr/NonMarkovianMethods/docs/index.md

 # NonMarkovian methods documentation

-# For now it only handles the Refined Weak Coupling limit/Cumulant equation
+Provides a solver class for the refined weak coupling limit/Cumulant equation and the $TCL_{2}$ Redfield equation.